 Why building capacity matters

 Working in partnership takes investment, not just in dollars but in relationships, skills, knowledge, culture and process.
-We provide opportunities for practitioners and services to build those skills.
+We provide opportunities for practitioners and services to build those health justice practice skills.

 There are practical and cultural challenges to partnering across different systems.
 But these challenges have been surmounted by many of the services we have supported.
 Now, as a result of working together, they have been able to see problems differently and respond with new knowledge and capacity to provide responsive, people-centred services to the people who need them most.